CoLRev-Environment/colrev/docs/source/index.rst

    :alt: Logo

 CoLRev is an open-source environment for collaborative reviews.
-To make major improvements in terms of efficiency and trustworthiness and to automatically augment records with community-curated annotations, CoLRev innovates in key areas:
+To make major improvements in terms of efficiency and trustworthiness and to automatically augment records with community-curated content, CoLRev innovates in key areas:

 - leveraging the transparent collaboration model of **git** for the entire literature review process
-- desigining a **fault-tolerant, configurable, and self-explanatory** workflow
+- desigining a **self-explanatory, fault-tolerant, and configurable** user workflow
+- creating an extensible ecosystem of **file-based interfaces** following open data standards
-- implementing a comprehensive **data provenance** model and a **robust identification** scheme
+- implementing a **granular data provenance** model and a **robust identification** scheme
 - incorporating **state-of-the-art algorithms** to provide end-to-end process support
-- creating an extensible ecosystem of **file-based interfaces** following open data standards
 - fostering **typological pluralism** through different forms of data analysis
 - advancing a built-in model for **content curation** and reuse